-1 This Semester is of most crucial information for the study of Indian History.

-- 2 We are closely to the present.
-The knowledge of history unfolds and leads us to the present. - 3 We try to understand how we got where we are but writing about this period is the most difficult. - 4 We have to trade a path free of the quagmire of politics. - 5 Truth and only truth must be explored however unpalatable it could be.
+- 1 This Semester is of most crucial information for the studies of Indian History.We are closely to the present.
+The knowledge of history unfolds and leads us to the present. - 2 We try to understand how we got where we are but writing about this period is the most difficult. - 3 We have to trade a path free of the quagmire of politics. - 4 Truth and only truth must be explored however unpalatable it could be.